NEU-DS-4200-S20/s-l-project-un2/README.md

-# S-L Project Template
+# UN2: UNFPA Global Learning Map, DS 4200 S20

 This template will help you get started with your project.
 Please look through all these materials so you know how to organize your project.

 ## The GitHub Pages Website

-Make sure you publish your project to github pages, and put the URL here:
+Make sure you publish your project to github pages, and put the URL here: https://neu-ds-4200-s20.github.io/s-l-project-un2/

 ## Setup